ONSdigital/dp-cli/README.md

 #### Manually configuring your IP

-Optionally, (e.g. to avoid the program looking up your IP), you can use an environment variable `MY_IP` to force the IP used when running `dp remote allow`, for example:
+Optionally, (e.g. to avoid the program looking up your IP, or in the event of the lookup timing out), you can use an environment variable `MY_IP` to force the IP used when running `dp remote allow`, for example:

 ```sh
 MY_IP=192.168.11.22 dp remote allow develop